Stive1213/LifeHUb/README.md

 ## Overview

 LifeHub is a full-stack web application designed to help users manage their daily tasks, goals, budget, habits, and more in one centralized platform.
 The app provides a user-friendly interface with features like task management, budget tracking, a calendar, habit tracking, journaling, social networking, document storage, and gamification to keep users motivated.
-It includes user authentication with email/password signup, Google OAuth2 signup, and email verification for added security.
+It includes user authentication with email/password signup.

 This project is built with a **React** frontend and a **Node.js/Express** backend, using **SQLite3** as the database.
 The app is styled with **Tailwind CSS** for a modern, responsive design.